ory/sdk/clients/hydra/php/docs/Api/AdminApi.md

 Deletes an OAuth 2.0 Client

 Delete an existing OAuth 2.0 Client by its ID.
 OAuth 2.0 clients are used to perform OAuth 2.0 and OpenID Connect flows.
 Usually, OAuth 2.0 clients are generated for applications which want to consume your OAuth 2.0 or OpenID Connect capabilities.
-To manage ORY Hydra, you will need an OAuth 2.0 Client as well.
 Make sure that this endpoint is well protected and only callable by first-party components.

 ### Example